 .
 (1)

 This expression scales as Ti(5/2), which is consistent with braking of plasmas with varied Ti in NSTX [], as well as the plasma inverse aspect ratio, , and depends on the neoclassical offset velocity, NC.
 I depends on the spectrum of the 3D field, and other quantities (See Reference [58] for the full definition of other variables).
 The first key study is the dependence on plasma collisionality.
 The collisionality in NSTX-U may be decreased by approximately an order of magnitude compared to NSTX.
-Since the strength of the NTV torque in NSTX was sufficiently large to bring the plasma rotation to zero on a 100 ms timescale non-resonantly with an applied n = 3 field from the midplane RWM coils, there will clearly be sufficient non-resonant braking in NSTX-U in this regime.
+Since the strength of the NTV torque in NSTX was sufficiently large to bring the plasma rotation to zero on a 100 ms timescale non-resonantly with an applied n = 3 field from the midplane coils, there will clearly be sufficient non-resonant braking in NSTX-U in this regime.
 The very strong inverse theoretical scaling of NTVi with  will allow a clear test to the present theory, even if collisionality is reduced by a more modest factor of 2 or 3.

 Two additional elements of NTV theory in connection to plasma collisionality may be explored in the model discussed above.
 First, the SBP regime at reduced plasma rotation will be able to be accessed similarly as it was in NSTX.
 As this regime theoretically has no dependence on Ti, the scaling can be tested experimentally and distinguished from the “1/” regime formulation.
 Second, the theoretically expected saturation of NTVi at sufficiently low  can be examined at the lowest attainable collisionality accessible in NSTX.
 This is best tested in later years once the upper lithium evaporator system and cryopump are installed.